Worship at Home in Epiphany

 Please pray for those preparing for Confirmation.

 Let us continue to pray for peace in Ukraine and in the Middle East.
 May there be reconciliation talks and a permanent peaceful and just resolution.
+We also pray for the nations of Iran and Venezuela at this difficult time.

 Bring comfort to all who